 Now that we understand the rule, let’s go over some basics.

-You will notice all types of transfers are included in the rule.
-Be it writing a check to a friend or family member, handing them cash, signing a deed over to someone etc. As it says, any and every transfer for less than fair consideration is included in the scope of the rule.
-A simple way to look at it is if the person gives away an interest and access to property, you are at risk for your transaction being labeled a penalizing transfer and resulting in a period of ineligibility for Texas Title 19 Medicaid benefits.
+You will notice this rule includes all types of transfers.
+This includes writing a check to a friend or family member.
+It covers handing them cash.
+This also covers signing a deed over to someone (even for $1, they are on to that trick) etc. As it says, the rule includes any and every transfer for less than fair consideration.
+A simple way to look at it is if the person gives away an interest and access to property, you are at risk of the HHSC penalizing the transfer.
+If the HHSC penalizes the transfer, then you have to deal with a period of ineligibility for benefits.

 One popular transaction that comes up often is taking a joint account and removing the Medicaid applicant’s name from the account.
 This is a gift.
 The Medicaid applicant had unrestricted access to the full value of the account on one day and after his or her name was removed from the account they no longer had access to the account.
 This transaction results in a period of ineligibility.

 Another popular question concerns Medicaid penalties and annual exclusion gifts.
-For tax purposes, each person is allowed to gift a certain value to any person tax free.
+For tax purposes, the IRS allows each person to gift a certain value to any person tax free.
 That is where the annual exclusion gifts end, for tax purposes only.
-In the context of a Texas Title 19 Medicaid application, a gift that you made which is tax-free can very well be (and almost always is) a gift subject to penalties for Medicaid eligibility purposes.
+In the context of a Medicaid application, a gift that you made which is tax-free can very well be (and almost always is) a gift subject to penalties for Medicaid eligibility purposes.

 Another example is special occasion gifts such as birthdays and graduations etc. There is no exclusion for these types of transfers no matter how noble or small they may be.
 Any and every gift is subject to the penalty period of ineligibility rules whether it is $5,000 or $500.

 If you are outside the look back period then you can give away as much as you want.
-If you are within the look back period then you really can’t give away anything.
-The best thing you can do is to speak with a Houston Medicaid Attorney to find out what your options are to structure transfers to avoid them being labeled as “gifts” in the first place.
+If you are within the look back period then you really can’t give away anything without creating a penalty.
+However, the right strategy can manage the damage and make it worthwhile.
+The best thing you can do is to speak with an attorney.
+A Houston Medicaid Attorney can help you structure transfers to avoid the HHSC calling them “gifts” in the first place.